 Executing the command above will be good only until reboots.
 To make this addition of the key password permanent, modify your ~/.ssh/config file as follows:

 Make sure to use the actual name of your SSH key.
 In the examples above, we use "id_rsa"

 If you have different keys that you use for different hosts, you may benefit from using a config file.
 The general form of the file is something like the following:

-Notice that in the case of the host "poaceae", we can identify an alternate SSH port here (other than the default port 22).
+Notice that in the case of the host "poaceae", we can identify an alternate SSH port here.
 Now, we could login to that server by simply using: